JDA-4307/JDA-4307-Color-Verification/README.md

-# Color Verification & Validation Project
+# Color Verification & Validation Project Demo

 This project, "Color Verification & Validation," is designed to assist QA operators and field engineers in identifying wood veneer colors with high accuracy.
 It currently identifies **Medium Cherry** and **Graphite Walnut**, with plans to expand functionality for color validation in future releases.